Ricardo-Osorio/chronogg-autospin/README.md

 And I am all about free games but I don't like repeating the same process over and over again when it can be automated...
 And that's why I made this!

 ## What it is
-This is a simple python3.7 lambda function that will use your account [JWT token]() to spin the wheel at [ChronoGG](https://www.chrono.gg/) which in turn will accumulate and allow you to exchange this for free games .
+This is a simple python3.7 lambda function that will use your account [JWT token]() to spin the coin at [ChronoGG](https://www.chrono.gg/) which in turn will accumulate and allow you to exchange this for free games .

 ## Getting started
 Personally I avoid hosting such processes on my machine so I don't have to worry about having it turned ON during the times when it's supposed to run and this is a very small a quick process so I though it would be a perfect fit for an AWS Lambda function!